coha-it/corporate-happiness.de/wp-content/plugins/ml-slider-pro/readme.txt

 - Initial Version

 == Upgrade Notice ==
-* 2.13.1 : Update now if you see an error notice regarding Youtube
+* 2.13.2 : Update now if you are using NivoSlider and your captions disappeared